Gambia Food Guide

 Chakery

-Sweet couscous pudding mixed with yogurt, vanilla, nutmeg, and often pineapple or other fruits.
-Refreshing dessert popular during celebrations and special occasions.
-Served chilled in bowls or glasses.
+Sweet couscous pudding mixed with yogurt, vanilla, nutmeg, and usually pineapple or other fruit.
+It's served chilled in bowls or glasses and is a favorite at celebrations and special occasions.

 Traditional Beverages